johnsonj/JsExec/README.md

 What: A JavaScript playground written in C++.

 How: JsWrapper handles interactions with the Chakra JavaScript engine.
-The wrapper exports methods to JavaScript to call back into C++ code to modify the enviornment.
+The wrapper exports methods to JavaScript to call back into C++ code to modify the environment.

 Why: Fun